(865) 238-5600

 Fading Fast

-The building located in the Old City at 200 W. Jackson Ave., became JFG’s first headquarters in 1926.
-In 1941, JFG installed its first neon sign atop the building.
-The sign, which was described as a “phantom in the sky and seems to actually hang suspended in the blackness of the night,” measures 40 feet wide and 30 feet high.
+The building located in the Old City at 200 W. Jackson Avenue became JFG’s first headquarters in 1926.
+In 1941, JFG installed its first neon atop the building.
+The sign, which was then described as a “phantom in the sky and seems to actually hang suspended in the blackness of the night” measures 40 feet wide and 30 feet high.
+Over the past 80 years, the sign has continued to be a nostalgic presence in the Knoxville skyline.
+Today, the sign has structurally deteriorated and will need a major restoration to make it fully functional again.
+Due to deferred maintenance the sign would need to be removed from the rooftop for repairs, which adds to the logistical complication and expense.

 The Paul Howard House – 2921 N. Broadway